profoundry/project2/README.md

 * ALL classes will inherit publicly
 * ALL radii should be greater than 0, if 0 is given, set it to 1
 * ALL accessors should be const
+* Use the value PI when you need a value for pi

 ##Part 1
 Part 1 will focus on completing the implementation for the Ball class.